 The Malaysian Qualifications Framework (MQF) was developed by the Quality Assurance Division and LAN in 2002; it was approved in January 2005 by the National Higher Education Council.
 It also recommended that suitable legal body be established to take charge and implement MQF.
 In recognition of the issues and challenges in higher education and the role it has to play in nation building, the Cabinet has, on 21 December 2005, made a major decision to establish the Malaysian Qualification Agency (MQA) to be responsible for quality assurance in higher education and to implement the MQF.
 The MQA will be responsible for quality assurance of institutions and programmes based on agreed criteria and standards that have been set in the MQF and establishing a National Reference Centre for recognition and information of qualifications (Zita, 2006).
+The Parliament in July 2007 approved MQA Bill entrusting of dualism to a unified an expected outcome, public confidence and strengthening Malaysia as a global player in IHL (Zita, 2007).
 As far as the accreditation practice is concerned, there are nine (9) aspects to be included in the accreditation exercise.
 These aspects are: